 France continues to suffer the violence of racial and religious unrest, and despite that tragedy and trauma (and all the ill-conceived attempts to shoehorn Les Bleus into some Elysian ideal), the team’s talented players captivate and inspire.
 Reflecting on his 1998 World Cup win, Zidane said: “It was not about religion, the colour of your skin, we didn’t care about that, we were just together and enjoyed the moment.”

 And last year, Mbappé told an interviewer: “For me, football is more than just a sport . . .
 People come to the stadium to forget their lives for 90 minutes, and it’s up to us to take care of them, to take them out of their seats so they fall asleep with stars in their eyes.”

 . . .

 Too often, fans and critics seek absolutes in soccer.
-International tournaments, especially, yield new symbolism as well as tired sociopolitical analogies.
+International tournaments, especially, conjure new symbolism as well as tired sociopolitical analogies.
 But symbols are relative and neither life nor football is absolute.
-Zidane and Mbappé don't guarantee anything about society, but they add an undeniable richness to a beautiful game and, outside of 90 minutes, they may serve as inspiration in an often harsh world.
-During those 90 minutes, however, it's enough that a player strives to play so brilliantly that fans are compelled to stand in awe and walk away with stars in their eyes.
+Zidane and Mbappé don't guarantee anything about society, but they add an undeniable richness to a beautiful game and, outside of 90 minutes, may serve as inspiration in an often harsh world.
+During those 90 minutes, however, it's enough that a player strives to play with such brilliance that fans are compelled to stand in awe and walk away with stars in their eyes.